NilsDannemann/j_hfc_relay/README.md

 - **At** a certain breakpoint (``` @include respond-at(breakpoint-name) { ... } ```)
 - **From** a certain breakpoint (``` @include respond-from(breakpoint-name, breakpoint-name) { ... } ```)

-You can also pass any px value instead of a breakpoint-name,
+You can also pass a px value instead of a breakpoint-name.